GovTechSG/purple-a11y-desktop/INSTALLATION.md

 ### Run Purple HATS Desktop MacOS

-* Right-click Purple HATS then click "Open" in the pop-up menu.
+* Double-click Purple HATS then click "Open" in the pop-up menu.
-* Click "Open" again to accept the pop-up message “macOS cannot verify…”.
 * Purple HATS will start setting up.
 This process may take up to 5 minutes.

 </details>